corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

     This status indicates that the reconciliation with another party was manually stopped via the `StopReconciliationForPartyFlow`.

-## JMX Metrics
+## JMX metrics

-A Corda node running the **LedgerSync** CorDapp will expose the following metrics via JMX.
+A Corda node running the **LedgerSync** CorDapp exposes the following metrics via JMX.

 ### `ReconciliationStatus`